umbraco/UmbracoDocs/Add-ons/UmbracoCourier/CommonIssues.md

 restrictions

 ### Dll is not allowed to call Courier API
-*Caused by:* Courier express licensing prohibits 3rd party dlls to call the api, so some dlls were not allowed to load
+*Caused by:* Courier express licensing prohibits 3rd party dlls to call the API, so some dlls were not allowed to load

-*How to spot:* Save a content item, courier should throw an exception, saying the dll is not allowed to call Couriers API
+*How to spot:* Save a content item, Courier should throw an exception, saying the dll is not allowed to call Courier's API

 *Solution;* upgrade to latest version, since this has been fixed since 2.7.6

 ### Sort order on documents is not transfered
-*Caused by:* Courier not logging sort order changes, due to the way the core does sorting from its api
+*Caused by:* Courier not logging sort order changes, due to the way the core does sorting from its API

 *How to spot:* Change sorting order on a collection of document, then transfer their parent + children.
 The sort order will not be correct on the destination site